huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 The `datastore` block supports:

 * `engine` - (Required, String, ForceNew) Specifies the database engine.
-Only "GaussDB(openGauss)" is supported now.
+Only "GaussDB(for openGauss)" is supported now.

-* `version` - (Required, String, ForceNew) Specifies the database version.
-Defaults to "1.1".
+* `version` - (Optional, String, ForceNew) Specifies the database version.
+Defaults to the latest version.
   Please reference to the API docs for valid options.

 The `volume` block supports: